Are you sabotaging your success?

 You’re probably not aware that you’re playing the victim.
 You just think you’re very unlucky.

-“I can’t start my business, yet.
-I don’t have enough money.”
+“I can’t invest in coaching yet.
+I don’t have money for it.”

 It’s true there’ll always be situations in life you have no control over.
 You can’t do anything about the economy, for example.

 So the economy is bad.
-What can you do to stand out at job interviews?
+What can you do to find clients and make your business a success?

 So you don’t have enough money yet.
 What can you do to make that money?

-Have you noticed that when someone asks you what you want in a career (or anything else for that matter), you start telling them what you don’t want?
+Have you noticed that when someone asks you what you want, you start telling them what you don’t want?

 “I don’t want to work in a corporate office.”